- All Inclusive Pricing

 Day 6 Day 6 - Pilgrimage in Rome

-This morning you will begin your day at the Basilica of Saint Paul Outside the Walls.
+This morning, you will begin your day at the Basilica of Saint Paul Outside the Walls.
 The present structure stands over the place where Constantine built the first church over Saint Paul’s grave.
-The church features a portrait of every Pope that has served the church, with the face of Pope Francis I illuminated as the present pontiff.
+The church features a portrait of every pope who has served the church, with the face of Pope Francis I illuminated as the present pontiff.
 Step beneath the surface into the Catacombs of Callixtus, built along the Appian Way.
-Here 16 Popes from the 2nd through 4th Centuries were interred, though they have been removed to various churches over the centuries.
+Here, sixteen popes from the 2nd through 4th centuries were interred, though they have been removed to various churches over the centuries.
 San Sebastian Outside the Walls is another of the seven Pilgrimage churches, built over the Catacombs of Saint Sebastian.
 The remains of Peter and Paul were temporarily protected here during the Valerian Persecution of 258.
 Our seventh and final pilgrimage stop is the Basilica of the Holy Cross in Jerusalem.
 Saint Helena brought Passion relics here, and the floor was covered with soil from Jerusalem.
-Relics here include the index finger of Thomas that touched the wounds of Christ after His resurrection, and a piece of the Good Thief’s Cross.
-Those who want to complete the seven-church pilgrimage as declared by Saint John Paul II in 2000 can continue to one more stop at Shrine of Our Lady of Divine Love.
-Here a pilgrim pursued by dogs appealed to Our Lady and she intervened for his safety.
+Relics here include the index finger of Thomas that touched the wounds of Christ after His resurrection and a piece of the Good Thief’s Cross.
+Those who want to complete the seven-church pilgrimage as declared by Saint John Paul II in 2000 can continue to one more stop at the Shrine of Our Lady of Divine Love.
+Here, a pilgrim pursued by dogs appealed to Our Lady and she intervened for his safety.
 Pilgrims began to frequent the site and a chapel was built here in 1745.
 Celebrate Mass in one of the churches.
 Dinner is on your own tonight.
+(B)

 Day 7 Day 7 - Rome

-After breakfast, enjoy the opportunity to join in prayer with Pope Francis and receive his greeting, blessing and prayers.
+After breakfast, enjoy the opportunity to join in prayer with Pope Francis and receive his greeting, blessing, and prayers.
 Begin your afternoon with a visit to the Archbasilica of Saint John Lateran.
-Six Popes are entombed here.
-Next door is the Holy Staircase (Scala Santa), brought from Pilate’s Palace in Jerusalem by Saint Helena in the 4th Century.
+Six popes are entombed here.
+Next door is the Holy Staircase (Scala Santa), brought from Pilate’s Palace in Jerusalem by Saint Helena in the 4th century.
 Climbing the stairs on your knees is a devotion that many pilgrims perform, and a plenary indulgence is granted for completing this feat.
-Next is the Basilica of Saint Lawrence Outside the Walls (San Lorenzo).
+Next, is the Basilica of Saint Lawrence Outside the Walls (San Lorenzo).
 Saint Lawrence was one of the first seven deacons of Rome, martyred in 258.
-The Church is built next to catacombs that lead down to his grave.
+The church is built next to catacombs that lead down to his grave.
 The relics of Saints Justin Martyr and Stephen are also enshrined here.
 Continue your pilgrim journey to the Basilica of Saint Mary Major (Maria Maggiore).
 This is the largest Marian church in Rome.
 Its construction began after the Council of Ephesus in 431 proclaimed that Mary was the Mother of God.
 Saint Jerome, translator of the Bible into the Latin Vulgate, is buried here.
-Celebrate Mass in one of the Churches here.
+Celebrate Mass in one of the churches here.
 Enjoy your final dinner together.
+(B, D)

 Day 8 Day 8 – Return to USA